kkevin821/hongxiong.github.io/_pages/interactionRCS_Package.md

 ## Outcome and Impact
 The culmination of our efforts was the launch of an upgraded "interactionRCS" package on CRAN.
 This upgrade has notably refined the interpretation and presentation of regression models, particularly those that entail interactions with continuous covariates via restricted cubic splines.
 Our research product now significantly aids users in deciphering and applying complex statistical models.

+# Research Presentation

-### Example 1 from Initial Package Version:
+## Example 1 from Initial Package Version [cph function with 3 Knots under Delta Method]:

-The first example is based on a study on drug relapse among 575 patients enrolled in a clinical trial of residential treatment for drug abuse.
+As demonstrated by [vignette](https://raw.githack.com/gmelloni/interactionRCS/main/inst/extdata/vignette.html), the first example is based on a study on drug relapse among 575 patients enrolled in a clinical trial of residential treatment for drug abuse.
 The main exposure of interest is the binary indicator of assigned treatment (0/1) and a treatment*age interaction is specified.

 The following code provides an estimate of the treatment HR at different ages, when age is modeled with restricted cubic splines.
 The model is further adjusted for tumor site, race, and previous use of IV drug.
 It is recommended to check the distribution of $Z$ (here, age) to define a realistic range of `var2values`.
 Finally, the code is replicated by using the delta method or bootstrap for obtaining confidence intervals.
 Note that when `ci.method = "bootstrap"` is specified, additional options can be specified.